 When deciding indoor vs. outdoor charging for your home, indoor charging is the industry recommendation.
 Indoor charging protects your charging system connector and your car from animals, people, and the elements.

 If you have a charging system installed so that it sits on the outside of your house, you can purchase a special enclosure to protect your charging equipment.
-Regardless of the neighborhood you live in, taking the extra precaution to lock up your equipment ensures you will have the charge when you need it.
+Regardless of the neighborhood you live in, taking the extra precaution to lock up your equipment and charger accessories, ensures you will have the charge when you need it.

 For outdoor charging systems weather can accelerate the aging process, but many JuiceBox home customers report continued usage well past the three-year warranty .
 If you choose to have a new charging system installed on the exterior of your home, a weatherproof enclosure is not necessary, but can help maintain the resale value of your charging station if you plan to upgrade down the line.

-One of the great things about a level 2 home charging system is that it can be installed inside or outside with customizable length for the cable to extend to wherever your car is parked.
+One of the great things about a level 2 EV charger is that it can be installed inside or outside with customizable length for the cable to extend to wherever your car is parked.
 One of the most common options for outdoor charging is to install the charging system inside the garage and then buy a longer cable that reaches their car.
 When electing for this kind of set up, it is important to remember to leave your garage door open with enough room to slide underneath the door without being pinched or impeded.
 Regularly buying replacement cords due to damage from things like garage doors can be a bit frustrating, so better to take care and keep the cord out of harm’s way.